julyw139/maze-arduino/README.md

 # maze-arduino
 An LED maze that can light up in patterns.
-Created by Lihan Wang and Alexander Liu as part of the Arduino class in 2021.
+Created by Lihan Wang and Alexander Liu as part of the Introduction to Electrical Engineering class in 2021.

 ### 3D design:
 <img src="https://user-images.githubusercontent.com/65773072/172263951-9ed2db7e-ed9a-467c-ae32-2c551caa9879.jpg" alt="maze-design" width="500"/>